MaxBer04/DebiasDiffusion/README.md

-# DebiasDiffusion: Mitigating Biases in Text-to-Image Diffusion Models
+# DebiasDiffusion: Debiasing Text-to-Image Diffusion Models

 This repository contains the implementation and evaluation scripts for the DebiasDiffusion method, a novel approach to mitigate biases in text-to-image diffusion models.
 The work was conducted as part of a master's thesis project.